buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 path.
 To demonstrate we will build ``tutorials/python-shell.yml`` three times using ``--rebuild=3``.

-.. program-output:: cat docgen/getting_started/building/rebuild.txt
+.. command-output:: buildtest build -b tutorials/python-shell.yml --rebuild=3

-The rebuild works with all options including: ``--buildspec``, ``--exclude``, ``--tags`` and ``--executors``.

-In the next example we rebuild tests by discovering all tags that contain **fail**.
+The rebuild works with all options including: ``--buildspec``, ``--exclude``, ``--tags`` and ``--executors``. buildtest will perform rebuild for all discovered tests, for instance in this next example we will discover all tests by tag name **fail** and each test is rebuild twoce.

-.. program-output:: cat docgen/getting_started/building/rebuild_tags.txt
+.. command-output:: buildtest build -t fail --rebuild 2

 The rebuild option expects a range between **1-50**, the ``--rebuild=1`` is equivalent to running without ``--rebuild`` option.
 We set a max limit for rebuild option to